-Since the EGR is not deleted from a DPF delete, you will need a separate delete kit.
 If you plan on deleting the DPF then it probably makes sense to also delete the EGR as most delete tuners will also tune out of the functionality of the EGR.
 Doing so will help lower EGTs, prevent soot buildup in the valves, and improve turbo efficiency.

 3.0 EcoDiesel DPF Delete Benefits

 There are 2 reasons for deleting the EcoDiesel DPF on your Ram 1500 or Jeep: